- A Teenager’s Guide To An Unforgettable Ireland Vacation With Teens

 Temple Bar, a narrow, cobblestone pedestrian street line with pubs, restaurants, and shops felt very genuinely Irish to me.
 It’s a busy, nice street to walk along, even if you don’t go in anywhere.
 I bought some Irish candy at Aunty Nellie’s, a confectionery shop with locations around Ireland.

 Make sure to cross the Liffey River to walk up O’Connell Street.
 Admire the large statues along the road and look at the bullet holes in the GPO from the 1916 uprising.

 If you’re looking for something different and inexpensive to do for lunch, get some take-out and have a picnic in St. Stephen’s green.
-I got dim sum (Chinese dumplings and small dishes) at Good World Chinese Restaurant, but you ca also go with fish & chips or toasties if you want something more traditional.
+I got dim sum (Chinese dumplings and small dishes) at Good World Chinese Restaurant, but you can also go with fish & chips or toasties if you want something traditional.

 Tip: Pubs in Ireland are family friendly.
 You can bring kids and teens into most of them until about 9:00 pm, when they stop serving food.
 This is also when the live music starts, which was a little disappointing.
 But my friends and I stood outside a few pubs to listen to music in the evening, and some places in Temple Bar have traditional music seisuns in the afternoon.

 Riverdance is filled with so much energy!
 I was tapping my feet the whole time.
 The costumes are wonderful, and they incorporate all sorts of dancing, not just Irish step dancing.
 There is some singing and some music-only stretches, too.
-I saw it at the Gaiety Theatre, just off of Grafton street, where it plays often.
+I saw it at the Gaiety Theatre, just off of Grafton Street, where it plays often.
 I’d say Riverdance is good for ages 10YO and up because as lively as it is, it might be long for younger kids.

 3. A Match at Croke Park